AayushGolecha/Music-Player/README.md

-# Music Player
+# Spotify-Clone
- This is a simple music player
+This is a sample frontend of Spotify.<br>
+Technologies Used - HTML, CSS, Javascript <br>
+Link -